-The sole on the Tree Dashers is fairly chunky so it offers a good amount of cushion.
-They provide a nice amount of springiness when I run and they’re a real joy for walking.
+The sole on the Tree Dashers is fairly chunky so it offers a good amount of cushion but the sole is reasonably firm — which some runners like and some don’t.

-However, the sole doesn’t really have any traction so they can be quite slippery in the rain — even on concrete.
-I imagine wet stairs, metal sidewalk storm-grates, and subway station floors might be a little tricky.
+However, the sole doesn’t really have any traction so they can be quite slippery in the rain.
+I imagine wet stairs, metal sidewalk storm grates, and subway station floors might be a little tricky.

 Tree Dasher Comfort & Performance

 Allbirds are known as being the “most comfortable shoe in the world.”
 I don’t know if that’s true but I won’t deny that the Tree Dashers are super comfortable.

 According to Allbirds, “… the responsive dual-density SweetFoam midsole supports maximum cushioning and energy return, while the one-piece zonally engineered Eucalyptus Tree knit cradles and stabilizes the foot.”
 I don’t know what all of that means but my feet are happy when I wear my Tree Dashers.

 I love slipping these on when I need to run errands or if I feel like taking a walk around the neighborhood.
 I also think these would make a solid travel shoe since they work really well in an urban environment and they’re very lightweight.

 Furthermore, I appreciate that the Tree Dashers come in half sizes since other Allbirds models only come in full sizes.